arbor-sim/arbor/doc/concepts/interconnectivity.rst

                  else:
                      return []

-         Note that gap junction connections are symmetrical and thus the above example generates two connections, one incoming and one outgoing.
+         Note that gap junction connections are symmetrical, and thus, the above example generates two connections, one incoming and one outgoing.

    ..
 Note::